-The outlook is highly variable.
+The outlook is very different for each patient.
 Early treatment improves the chance of a good outcome.
 Many tumors are curable with surgery, while others return.

 Normally, the growth of the tumor is very slow, and the condition remains stable for long periods of time.
-However, in adults and some childhood cases where the optic chiasm is involved, the tumor behaves aggressively.
+However, in adults and some children, when the optic chiasm is involved, the tumor is more aggressive.